dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 Notes
 - All methods return raw string (no trimming beyond whitespace removal).
 Date/time values can be piped through `ToDateTime` in a procedure if normalization needed.

-## Removed Feature (Former #10 Diagnostics)
-- Repository Diagnostics command and UI removed to streamline window; underlying repository method may still exist but is no longer surfaced in the ViewModel or XAML.

 ## 10) Postgres First-Chance Exception Sampling
 - `PgDebug.Initialize()` registers a first-chance handler capturing `PostgresException` once per (SqlState|MessageText) pair and logs via Serilog at Warning level.
 - Added initialization in `App.OnStartup` before splash login.
 - Repository methods now log explicit PostgresException details with SqlState and server message for triage.

-Usage
-- Inspect log output (Serilog sinks) to identify the first logged Postgres error instead of many debugger popups.
-- After resolving root cause, the flood should disappear.

 ## 11) PhraseService Connection Refactor
 Changes